blackaceatzworg/PicDNA/README.md

 Only one extra feature was later added to this approach:

-* Apart from their position, active (dynamic) agents can change their other properties (color/shape/size) on each step to better fit their environment according to the previously defined rules.
+* Apart from their position, active (dynamic) agents can change their other properties (color/shape/size) on each step to better fit their environment according to the previously defined rules

 ## TODO